 When you sell the shares, the difference between the sale price and the fair market value of the shares on the vesting date is considered a capital gain or loss.
-If you hold the shares for more than a year before selling them, the gain or loss is considered a long-term capital gain or loss and is subject to lower tax rates.
-If the shares are sold before you have held them for a year, the gain or loss is considered a short-term capital gain or loss and is taxed at ordinary income tax rates.
+If you hold the shares for more than a year before selling them, the gain or loss is considered a long-term capital gain or loss.
+It is subject to lower tax rates.
+If the shares are sold before you have held them for a year, the gain or loss is considered a short-term capital gain or loss.
+It is taxed at ordinary income tax rates.

 Tax Withholding Surprises

 Employers are required to withhold at a flat 22% tax rate for federal income tax purposes.
 They usually accomplish this by selling some of your shares.
 RSUs are what the IRS calls “supplemental compensation” and require a flat withholding rate regardless of your withholding elections.